ctl4100wl/vinabox-x6-pro-armbian/README.md

 Users can install their own GUI later, for example: sudo apt update sudo apt install xfce4 lightdm firefox-esr
+## Requirements
+- You must have UART hooked in your board
+- Recommend using Linux PC to run sunxi-fel, they are not working great on WSL2 with USB Passthrough (usually timeout)
 # Installation guide
 ## Load images to ram and boot to rescue u-boot first
 ```